Blue-throated roller

 The blue-throated roller (Eurystomus gularis) is a species of roller in the family Coraciidae.
 It is native to the African tropical rainforest.

 Taxonomy and systematics

-The blue-throated roller was formally described in 1819 by the French ornithologist Louis Jean Pierre Vieillot under its current binomial name Eurystomus gularis.
+The blue-throated roller was formally described in 1819 by the French ornithologist Louis Pierre Vieillot under its current binomial name Eurystomus gularis.
 The specific epithet gularis is Modern Latin meaning "-throated".
 Vieillot based his description on a specimen in the Muséum National d'Histoire Naturelle in Paris which he mistaken believed had been collected in "Australasie"; the type locality has been designated as Senegal.
 A molecular phylogenetic study published in 2018 found that the blue-throated roller was most closely related to the broad-billed roller (Eurystomus glaucurus).